deardeer/SpatialSeminar/index.md

 ## Welcome to Seminar 2019 in Spatial Lab

+Seminar 2019 will be held on **Friday 10:00am** in the 1402 meeting room every week.
+Everyone is welcomed to join :)!

+### Protocol
+1. 每个人

+### Agenda
+- **The Research Tool I Recommend**

+  Participant shares one favorite/powerful research tool, e.g., literature manager, VPN, research websites, etc.

+- **My Research Keywords**

+  Participant give three keywords to introduce research, with the objective to trigger research communication and cooperation.

+-

+### Followup

+### Repository

+TBA

 You can use the [editor on GitHub](https://github.com/deardeer/SpatialSeminar/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.